MRIresearch/xnatbruker/README.md

                             --credentials /opt/work/credentials.json \
 ```

-## version 0.3 Changes
+## Version 0.3 Changes
-* Credentials and Assihgnments file added to improve automation and support metadata assignments
+* Credentials and Assignments file added to improve automation and support metadata assignments
 * Improved error handling for missing keys in metadata assignments
 * Basic handling of duplicated data - either upoad is skipped or existing data is overwritten.
 This behavior is managed at a granular level using `--dup_session`, `--dup_nifti`, `--dup_raw` and `dup_metadata` parameters.

-## To do for next version 0.4
+## To do for next Version 0.4
 * Provide `--cleanup` flag to clean out the `work` directory.
 * Add `Project_ID` to the `dicoms.zip` file to furtehr distinguish it.
 * Complete BIDS conversion workflow.